jazzmonger/wood-pellet-stove-with-TYWE1S-Tuya-chip/README.md

 TuyaMCU Docs. https://esphome.io/components/tuya.html

 The Tuya TYWE1S chips and those like it are basically just repackaged ESP8266 modules.
 All the functions of the 8266 are all there.
-TuyaMCU provides an abstraction layer between the display/control until and ESPHome.
+The TuyaMCU libray in ESPHome provides an abstraction layer between the display/control module and Home Assistant.
 It allows control messages to be both Sent and Received from the device the module is controlling.
 In this case, our stove's main brain/control unit, or MCU as its called.

 I'm an electronic engineer/designer by education and training, not a programmer.
 When chips are soldered in place on a commercial circuit board and each pin has a live trace going to and from it, then we, as trained engineers, MUST assume that those pins are being used for some purpose, hence, likely not available for use.  but...